RychkovIurii/boardgamecafe/README.md

 ### [@Jina-Eunjin](https://github.com/Jina-Eunjin)
-- Designed and implemented service, pricing, and menu components
+- Designed and implemented the Service, Pricing, About, and How It Works pages developing custom components for each page
 - Developed the **User Profile** and **My Bookings** pages (backend + frontend)
 - Implemented functionality to edit and delete user bookings
 - Styled key sections using **Tailwind CSS**, including admin pages, dashboard, forms, and hero sections